ribeiropdiogo/LEI/README.md

 ## 🔧 Prerequisites

-In order to run the project you need to install the following:

-* fuse
-* libfuse-dev

-This project is **only compatible with Ubuntu** and probably won't work on MacOS.

 ## 📦 Running

 ### Fuse Filesystem

-The `fuse`folder contains a `Makefile` wich can be used the following way:
+The `fuse` folder contains a `Makefile` wich can be used the following way:

 If you want to compile and mount(run) the flesystem: